-After completing its deliberations, the Graduate Council may recommend by a majority vote of the members present, one of the following:

-- The probation, suspension, or dismissal action should not be changed; OR - The Graduate Council may set conditions for further study and recommend the student be allowed to enroll in additional graduate classes at Cameron University.
-If so, the probation, suspension, or dismissal action will remain on the student's transcript and other academic records with a notation concerning the Council's decision.
+After completing its deliberations, the Graduate Council may set, by a majority vote of the members present, conditions for further study and recommend that the student be allowed to enroll in additional graduate classes at Cameron University.
 The recommendation of the Graduate Council shall be forwarded in writing to the student and Vice President for Academic Affairs by the chair of the Graduate Council.
 The chair shall initiate the appropriate action with the Registrar.